jalvarezga/jalvarezga.github.io/_posts/2018-06-25-start-the-day-with-the-right-habit.markdown

 ![]({{ site.baseurl }}/images/boston/plot1.png)
 *Scatter plot showing the the response variable and the percentage of houses with a married couple in each district.*
 These two variables have a correlation of -0.15969.
-Though not quite strong, it is interesting to note thqat the correlation is negative.
+Though not quite strong, it is interesting to note that the correlation is negative.

 ![]({{ site.baseurl }}/images/boston/plot2.png)